naren43nk/Suspicious-CGANs-Dissertation/README.md

 ---

 ## Project Overview
-This repository contains the research artefacts, code, and experimental outputs for my MSc Data Science dissertation at the University of Surrey.
+This repository contains the research artifacts, code, and experimental outputs for my MSc Data Science dissertation at the University of Surrey.
 The dissertation investigates whether **Conditional Generative Adversarial Networks (CGANs)** with typology conditioning can improve suspicious transaction detection under **extreme class imbalance** in the **SAML-D** dataset (synthetic AML benchmark dataset).

 Key contributions include: